 All websites need hosting — it's their presence on the internet, providing storage space for the sometimes thousands of files that make any individual website work, and enabling an always-on internet connection to allow visitors to access it.

 Popular web hosts include 1&1, HostGator, and GoDaddy.
-Web hosting is generally inexpensive, although the price varies depending on your needs; basic hosting can be as low as a few dollars per month while more advanced options can go in the thousands.
+Web hosting is generally inexpensive, although the price varies depending on your needs; basic web hosting can be as low as a few dollars per month while more advanced options can go in the thousands.

 When working with one of these web hosts, you're given access to a file manager interface in which you upload (or directly edit) your website's individual files.

 You can also install software into your website to serve various purposes, like Wordpress for blogging, or other software to create forums and communities.